 Dog-Friendly Accommodation in Toowoomba

 With many of its streets lined with gorgeous old cottages, consider staying in one of them while visiting Toowoomba.
 One dog-friendly option is Banksia Cottage, a two-bedroom cottage built in 1898, within walking distance of the town centre.
-Quiet, well-behaved dogs are allowed with prior approval.
+Up to two quiet, well-behaved dogs over 12 months old are allowed with prior approval.
 There’s a fully fenced backyard, plus a kennel and dog bowls are provided.

 Another highly rated pet-friendly property is Ruthmor Villas in South Toowoomba.
 Two of the one-bedroom self-contained apartments are pet-friendly.
 Both are suitable for one pet and have a fully enclosed courtyard.
 It’s a must to book directly, plus ensure you declare your pet at the time of booking.

 Alternatively, if you’d prefer to stay in a hotel, check out the Quest Toowoomba.
 There are range of self-contained rooms varying in size from studios to three-bedroom apartments, and selected rooms are pet-friendly for a small additional fee.
-Call the reception directly to enquire about full details.
+Call the reception directly to enquire about full details and make a booking.

 If you’re bringing along your caravan or motorhome, a convenient place to stay at the edge of town are the Toowoomba Showgrounds.
 Facilities are basic, but the prices are very reasonable, with no pre-booking required.
 Note that no tents are permitted at the showgrounds.